 Ultimately, whether your preference is for the simple elegance of Ranch style, the stately charm of Victorian, or the sleek lines of Contemporary, there’s a Texas house style that’s sure to capture your imagination.
 This article offers a brief introduction to some of the most popular house styles in Texas, which can help you to gain a deeper insight into Texas’s past and present, and perhaps even find inspiration for your own dream home in the Lone Star State.

 So now that you’ve seen the most common home styles, are you in the market for a new home?
 If so, here are three important things to know before buying a home no matter which city.
-And as always, if I can help you in your Louisville home search please contact me.
+As always, if I can help you in your Louisville home search please contact me.